nouturnsign/thurstat/README.md

 ### Useful methods

 See docstrings for additional arguments.
+The methods given below are for all distributions except `discretize`.

 ```
 generate_random_values(n)